NikolaBV/IAndreeva/README.md

 ## Contributing

 Feel free to fork this repository, report issues, fix bugs, add features.
-I will review your work and if it's a valid contribution to the project that's all that matters!
+I will review your work and if it's a valid contribution to the project that's all that matters.

 ## Contact